csguoh/MambaIR/README.md

 - **2024-07-01**: :fire: :fire: :fire: Congratulations!
 Our MambaIR has been accepted by **ECCV 2024**！
 - **2024-07-04**: :kissing_heart: We have released the training and testing config files for JPEG compression artifact reduction tasks.
 - **2024-07-04**: The pretrained weight for **Guassian Color Image Denosing** as well as **JPEG Compression Artifact Reduction** are now availbale [here](#model_summary).
 The performace of these models is futher improved than the reported one in the paper.
 And we will update the Arxiv version in the future.
 Enjoy these new models! :yum:
+- **2024-08-19:** The previous #params&MACs calculation for Mamba model using the `thop` library has a bug, which was also discussed in [#issue44](https://github.com/csguoh/MambaIR/issues/44).
+We have updated the new accurate calculation code which uses `fvcore` and additionally registers the previous missing parameters.
+You can use this new code in `./analysis/flops_param_fvcore.py`for complexity analysis.
+Note that the model complexity obtained from this code is lager than the reported one.
+We will release a new comparable MambaIR-light model soon, stay tuned！